Table of Contents

 When you think about how to design a website, you should also think about how users will find it.
 So, start the process by first outlining your SEO needs.
 Sacha Brant from branding agency Brand Scrubbers suggests creating keyword portfolios and do the necessary research to identify any gaps in content.
 Keyword portfolios can help you understand which terms your users rely on when searching for sites like yours.
-Create keyword portfolios and do the necessary research to identify any gaps in content.
-Keyword portfolios can help you understand which terms your users rely on when searching for sites like yours.

 How do you figure out which keywords to target?
 SEO agency Top Rankings recommend doing some basic searches on Google for your service phrases, then scanning the on page content and page titles of your competitors websites – ultimately, you’re wanting to outrank these.

 Are you looking to attract localized traffic to your site?
 Alex Boston, head of SEO for Paperlust recommends creating landing pages focused around specific, geography based search terms e.g. Wedding Invitations Las Vegas.
 You can create foundation content on your blog around your landing page topic which cover related search terms (e.g. Wedding Venues Las Vegas), along with an internal link from that blog post to your landing page.